 Jaundice is a symptom that your liver is infected.
-There are two types of it.
+There are two types to it.
 One is infectious jaundice and the other type is metabolic jaundice.

 When virus or bacteria infects your liver, it leads to infectious jaundice.
-Jaundice happens due to many other reasons which include smoking, drinking alcohol, consuming excessive drugs, eating foods rich in fat content, gall bladder stone, swelling in the gall bladder, malaria, fatty liver, and many other reasons.
-These type of jaundice belong to the second category.
+However, Jaundice also happen due to many other reasons which include smoking, drinking alcohol, excessive drug consumption, consuming fat-rich foods in excess, gall bladder stone, swelling in the gallbladder, malaria, fatty liver, and many other reasons.
+Jaundice that results from these conditions belongs to metabolic jaundice.

 Jaundice due to Virus

-In countries like India where the environment is badly polluted, one of the main reason of jaundice is due to viruses.
-In this hepatitis virus plays a major role.
+In countries like India where the environment is badly polluted, viruses play a major in the occurrence of jaundice.
+Viral jaundice is usually caused by hepatitis viruses.
 There are many types of hepatitis virus namely A, B, C, D, E. Among these A and B are more prominent reasons for jaundice in India.

 It occurs due to Hepatitis-A type virus.
-It can happen to anyone irrespective of their age or gender.
+It can attack anyone irrespective of their age or gender.
 It is necessary to be more cautious when it happens during pregnancy.